When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Choose the right cleaning solution for the stain: detergent for mild stains, muriatic acid for rust and oil stains, and trisodium phosphate (TSP) for heavy-duty cleaning.
+• Match the cleaner to the mess: Use mild detergent for dirt, muriatic acid for rust, and trisodium phosphate (TSP) for heavy grease.

 Detergent